Drumsticks1/TS3-LogDataViewer/README.md

 - Complaint list
 - File upload list

-### Custom implementation or provided web interface
-You can either use the provided web interface (index.html) or implement the control section and the different tables into you existing website (see "Install Instructions").

 #### Control Section
-- Rebuild the XML and reload the Table via a button.
+- Update the current XML via a button.
-- Complete rebuild of the XML via a button (useful when changing log directories or after an failed database migration).
+- Generate a new XML via a button (useful when changing log directories or after an failed database migration).
 - Timestamps of the XML creation (local time of the server and UTC).
 - Count of the currently connected clients.
-- Scroll to the client table position of an ID.
-- Collapse all extended lists.
-- Switch between sorting by first or last Connections.
 - Navbar (fixed at the bottom of the page) which contains the following buttons (scroll buttons of not included tables won't appear):
   - Scroll back to top
-  - Scroll to control section
   - Scroll to client table
   - Scroll to ban table
   - Scroll to kick table